Estimating the distance at which narwhal respond to disturbance: a penalized threshold hidden Markov model: Modelling disturbance reaction with THMMs

 To assess spurious detection of a disturbed regime under the null model (i.e., scenarios 1$.$b, 2$.$b, and 2$.$c), we define an empirical detection criterion based on the estimated mixture probability ${\nu}_{{\boldsymbol{\hat{\beta}}}_0}(t)$.
 Specifically, we consider a model fit to exhibit a spurious detection of disturbance if ${\nu}_{{\boldsymbol{\hat{\beta}}}_0}(t) > 0.001$ for any time point $t$.
 This threshold reflects a conservative tolerance for non-zero transition probability to the disturbed regime under the null model and is used as a diagnostic criterion rather than as part of a formal hypothesis test.
 The resulting proportion of datasets exhibiting spurious detections provides an empirical false positive rate, which we compare to the frequency of detections obtained using the BLRT at the conventional $0.05$ significance level.
-Although formal post-model-selection inference is challenging (\cite{zhang_post-model-selection_2022}), our goal here is simply to demonstrate the method’s reliability via simulation, using the false positive rate as a performance metric for false detection.
+Although formal post-model-selection inference is challenging (\citealp{zhang_post-model-selection_2022}), our goal here is simply to demonstrate the method’s reliability via simulation, using the false positive rate as a performance metric for false detection.

-For each simulated dataset, we fit the lasso-penalized THMM and also perform a BLRT for comparison.
-To mitigate the risk of converging to local maxima, we initialize the optimization from $50$ random starting values and select the fit with the highest likelihood.
+We simulated $50$ datasets for each scenario and sample size.
+For each simulated dataset, we fit the lasso-penalised THMM and also perform a BLRT for comparison.
+To mitigate the risk of converging to local maxima, we initialise the optimisation from $50$ random starting values and select the fit with the highest likelihood.
 Simulations were run on the Cedar and Narval Compute Canada clusters, each with 15 CPUs and 8 GB of dedicated memory.
 Computational costs were estimated for a single model run.
 Since both models were run on 15 cores, the total runtime was divided by the number of initial values explored ($50$) and the number of cores to obtain the approximate cost for one run.
 The full reproducible simulation code is available on github (\url{https://github.com/Fanny-Dupont/THMM}).